devnationworld/resources/README.md

 [Why do I spend weeks avoiding tasks that will take me 10 minutes to do?'](https://www.vice.com/en/article/akd44z/why-do-i-procrastinate) Procrastinating has less to do with time management and more to do with mood management.
 [VICE]

 ## Skills
+[The art of data storytelling.](https://www.juiceanalytics.com/writing/the-art-of-data-storytelling-pixar-style) This is an interesting inspiration for data storytelling.
+[JUICEANALYTICS]

+[Why software security is a skill all programmers should have.](https://www.makeuseof.com/software-security-skill-all-programmers-should-have/) Developing good software is synonymous with ensuring that your software can withstand any malicious attack.
+This is only achievable through the writing of secure code, the continual testing of an application, and maintaining control of who has access to your data.
+[MAKEUSEOF]

 [Five key best practices for AWS cost optimisation – analysed.](https://cloudcomputing-news.net/news/2021/apr/16/five-key-best-practices-for-aws-cost-optimisation-analysed/) Optimising cloud costs is about striking a healthy balance between price and performance.
 You want your applications to have enough resources, but at the same time avoid cloud waste.
 Here are five tips to get you started on your AWS cost optimisation journey.
 [CLOUDCOMPUTING-NEWS]

 [Here are some app ideas you can build to level up your coding skills.](https://medium.com/free-code-camp/here-are-some-app-ideas-you-can-build-to-level-up-your-coding-skills-39618291f672) Have you ever wanted to build something but you had no idea what to do?
 Here is a collection of application ideas which is intended to solve this issue once and for all!
 [MEDIUM]